padillaco/wpengine-deploy-action/README.md

     cat ~/.ssh/wpengine-deploy.pub | pbcopy
     ```

     From the WP Engine dashboard, go to the GitPush section of the related environment to add the public key.
-Enter `[repository-slug]-github-repo` as the name of the key (be sure to replace [repository-slug]), then enter the contents of the public key.
+Enter `[repository-slug]-github`as the name of the key, then enter the contents of the public key.

 4. Remove the public and private key:
     ```bash